Balvinder90/thesimpletaskmanager-public/README.md

 - Authentication and database interactions are handled directly from the frontend using Supabase’s client SDK.
 - Environment variables are used to securely manage Supabase credentials.
 - Anonymous users can explore the app before creating an account.
+- Anonymous users data is deleted once they have logged out.

 ---